 You will study a combination of film texts from British, American, and European Cinema.
-Alongside these texts, you will also be introduced to various film movements and eras in order to understand film from an historical perspective.
-Here you will look at influential styles such as Expressionism, Montage and Silent Cinema, which have had a lasting effect on the types of films made today.
-The course will also cover other film forms such as the short film, as well as documentaries.
+You will be introduced to various film movements and eras in order to understand film from a historical perspective.
+You will look at influential styles such as Expressionism, Montage and Silent Cinema, which have had a lasting effect on the types of films made today.
+You will also undertake a number of practical exercises to extend your skills as a filmmaker such as whole class scene recreations and individual short documentaries.

-There will be coverage of twelve film case studies across the two years of the course, involving screenings and more in-depth scene analysis.
-There will also be the opportunity to demonstrate knowledge and understanding of film through a practical filmmaking project during which you will develop your evaluative skills in relation to your coursework productions, drawing comparisons between you own product and professionally produced films.
+There will be the opportunity to demonstrate knowledge and understanding of film through a practical filmmaking project during which you will develop your evaluative skills in relation to your coursework productions, drawing comparisons between your own product and professionally produced films.

 - 30% coursework